-Passionate about fearless representation of her clients, she has become particularly specialised in the cross examination of police officers.
-After several successes in the magistrates courts where her clients have been acquitted of obstructing/assaulting police, she now advises on civil action where there has been a finding of unlawful conduct.
+Maryam has become specialised in the cross examination of police officers.
+After several successes where her clients have been acquitted of obstructing/assaulting police, she now advises on civil action in findings of unlawful conduct.

-Maryam is keen to encourage other young ethnic minority women to enter the profession and is happy to be contacted by schools and colleges to attend career fairs.
+Maryam is determined to encourage other ethnic minority women to enter and stay in the profession.
+She has spoken with students at schools in Hackney and at Urban Lawyers conferences.
+She is happy to be contacted to speak at schools and career fairs.

-R v James – Charged with serious sexual assault, where the victim claimed she could not have consented because she was a lesbian.
+R v James – Sole counsel in a serious sexual assault, where the victim claimed she could not have consented because she was a lesbian.
 Acquitted after trial.

 R v W – Defending a youth with three strikes, charged with 6 domestic burglaries and a further 19 TIC burglaries, mitigation on sentence following lengthy negotiations on plea.
 Sentenced reduced to 3 years 2 months.

-R v PC - defending on the basis of my client's lack of mental capacity, secured appropriate mental health intervention (hospital treatment order) whilst avoiding a formal conviction, despite a psychiatric assessment that defendant was fit to plead.
+R v PC – defending on the basis of client's lack of mental capacity, secured appropriate mental health intervention (hospital treatment order) whilst avoiding a formal conviction.

 R v A – representing the first defendant in a four handed robbery in the Youth Court.
 Effectively challenged the categorisations by the Probation Services’ of the client as dangerous.
 This positively impacted bail and ultimately sentence by way of a Youth Rehabilitation Order.